spestana/tuolumne-2017/README.md

 # tuolumne-2017

+This repo started off for analysis of satellite imagery of the Tuolumne river basin in California and Grand Mesa in Colorado, as part of SnowEx 2017 research.
+Now I am using this repo to stash useful info for myself, particularly about using MODIS imagery.

 Jupyter notebooks and python scripts for data-wrangling, and analysis of remote sensing datasets.
 Focused on surface temperatures in the Tuolumne River Basin in California and Grand Mesa in Colorado in 2017.

 ---